 Polly Branch Falls Trail is a 10.3 mile lightly trafficked loop trail located near Sparta, Tennessee that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, camping, and backpacking and is accessible from January until November.
+The trail is primarily used for hiking, camping, and backpacking and is best used from January until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash